Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Translational cooling

-where $v_{lab}$ is the speed of the molecular ion in the lab frame.
-Therefore the cooling time on a given subinterval, $i$ is the product of Eqs.~\eqref{eq:ncc} and~\eqref{eq:Michael11}.
-Summing over all subintervals leads to the total cooling time
+where $v_{lab}$ is the speed of the molecular ion in the laboratory frame such that the cooling time for a given sub-interval, $i$ is given by the product of Eqs.~\eqref{eq:ncc} and~\eqref{eq:Michael11}.
+Summing over all sub-intervals leads to the total cooling time,